 intersperse

-- (v) introduce one's writing or speech with certain expressions
+intersperse exclamation marks in the text - v introduce one's writing or speech with certain expressions

 - Lastly, many home audiences maintain a phonograph to intersperse favorite selections with the sometimes unattractive features of radio broadcasting programs.